 When the dreaded cold months of winter arrive, it means many homeowners are put in a difficult conundrum to keep their homes warm without breaking the bank, and staying warm is becoming increasingly expensive.

-But resourceful homeowners can find plenty of ways to cut down on costs.
-Here are some tips from experts on how to stay warm this winter while still reducing your heating bills.
+Okay, so that’s the bad news.
+The good news is that resourceful homeowners can find plenty of ways to cut down on costs.
+As USA Today reports, here are some tips from experts on how to stay warm this winter while still reducing your heating bills.

 Have your HVAC Inspected